AmandaFI/MyTopFavorite-Web-Application-Frontend/README.md

 $ sudo apt-get install -y nodejs
 ```

-### **macOS and Windows systems**
+### **macOS or Windows systems**

-Download macOs installer and Windows installer respectively from the [official site](https://nodejs.org/en/download) and follow the installation steps presented.
+Download macOs installer or Windows installer respectively from the [official site](https://nodejs.org/en/download) and follow the installation steps presented.

 ## **Getting Started** <a name="getting-started"></a>